Is your potting bench in need of a makeover? This step-by-step DIY guide will teach you how to restore and update your old potting bench.

 clean again

-I used an old vacuum to remove the dust from the potting bench.
-To make sure there was no dust residue, I went over the whole piece with a tack cloth.
+To ensure there was no dust residue, I covered the whole piece with a tack cloth.

 paint

-One coat down but it’s going to need one more!
+One coat down, but it’s going to need one more!

 The finished product

-Wow, I just love how the potting bench turned out!
-I think it looks amazing!
-Now, I just need to get motivated to clean up my planters and put some flowers in them!
+Now, I need to get motivated to clean up my planters and put some flowers in them!

 I wanted to show you a close-up of the knobs on the doors.
-They are silver flowers, and now they have a bit of patina on them!

 Blessings, Donna and Rich